initializ/arbiter/README.md

  arm64 || amd64 (check before downloading)

- [b]unpack and move the file to bin folder or Open terminal in same directory as arbiter
+ [b]unpack and move the file to bin folder or open terminal in same directory as arbiter

  *On the command line run: